 Linoleum Installation Options

 Like vinyl, linoleum must be installed over a smooth, flat subfloor or underlayment surface.
 This is because it is a thin material doesn't bridge gaps and dips or smooth over bumps the way carpet can.
-Traditional linoleum tiles and sheet linoleum typically are glued down.
+As noted, traditional linoleum tiles and sheet linoleum typically are glued down.
 Sheet flooring can be challenging for beginners to install because the sheets have to be cut to size before being glued to the floor, which requires a good eye and a healthy dose of patience.
-Tiles are better-suited to DIY installation.
+Tiles and panels are better-suited to DIY installation.

 Linoleum with interlocking edges is designed for a floating floor application without glue.
 This flooring installs much like standard laminate flooring.
 Each piece has tongue-and-groove edges that lock into the neighboring pieces.
 Due to its backing material that contains the interlocking edges, this type of linoleum is thicker than standard versions, but installing interlocking linoleum is relatively quick and easy, even for beginners.